 If you show up in the financial aid office the day your bill is due and say "we can't afford this," those financial aid officers won't have any last-minute funds lying around.
-(However, "emergency" financial aid is not totally unheard of.
-Just keep in mind that these funds are rare to begin with and usually reserved for students in extreme circumstances, like their family's income suddenly dropping dramatically due to a sudden illness or death.
-A second-semester senior on track to graduate on time might also get some special consideration—but there are no guarantees.)
+While, emergency financial aid isn’t totally unheard of, just keep in mind that these funds are rare to begin with and usually reserved for students in extreme circumstances, like their family's income suddenly dropping dramatically due to a sudden illness or death.
+A second-semester senior on track to graduate on time might also get some special consideration—but there are no guarantees.

 The student loan question

 If you’re considering taking out a student loan, doing all of the things listed above and more might help you reduce the amount you owe now or in the future.
 And the less you need to borrow, the better.
 If you decide to borrow money for college, first try going to a credit union, as they often have better rates than other private lenders.
 Also, be sure you can shoulder the financial burden after graduation; you need to have a good idea of what you'll owe every month along with your possible starting salary.
 You really don't want to be spending more than 15% of your post-tax income on student loan payments.
 Get started by looking at these online calculators for loan repayment schedules and salary ballparks.

 Here are some other financial aid and cost-saving things to keep in mind, in case you weren't aware of them already.
 None of them are "quick fixes," but you may be able to get some funding out in the short term if you work fast and tenaciously.
 Here are some key efforts you could consider making to help you with your tuition payments:

 - Analyze expenses: Take a look at all of your expenses so you have a full, clear picture of your finances (tuition, living expenses, earnings, any scholarships/grants/loans you already have, etc.).
 You need to know exactly what you're up against.
 You will probably need to get some cold, hard numbers from your parents too.